S4mJr/SuperSploit/README.md

 SuperSploit - Auto Explotation & Exploit Search

-Created by: Sam Junior - Gh0stM4n | Universal Hacking Founder
+Created by: Sam Junior - Nightm4RE

 To run our Tool write on your terminal: